spamegg1/reviews/courses/ProgLangA/week3/hw2/README.md

 fun next_state(st: gamestate)(mv: move): gamestate
 ```

-This way, we can verify a property continually throughout the game by taking current game state, advancing by one move, then checking the new game state satisfies the property.
+This way, we can verify a property continually throughout the game by taking current game state, advancing by one move, then checking that the new game state satisfies the property.

 #### Thinking about `careful_player`